Air-independent propulsion: Closed-cycle steam turbines

 Each MESMA system costs around $50–60 million.
 As installed on the Scorpènes, it requires adding an 8.3 m, 305-tonne hull section to the submarine, and results in a submarine able to operate for greater than 21 days underwater, depending on variables such as speed.
 On the Agosta 90B, the AIP system allows the submarine to operate 16 days under water and gives it a range of 1400 nmi.

 An article in Undersea Warfare Magazine notes that: "although MESMA can provide higher output power than the other alternatives, its inherent efficiency is the lowest of the four AIP candidates, and its rate of oxygen consumption is correspondingly higher."

 Stirling cycle engines

 The Swedish shipbuilder Kockums constructed three Gotland-class submarines for the Swedish Navy that are fitted with an auxiliary Stirling engine that burns diesel fuel with liquid oxygen to drive 75 kW electrical generators for either propulsion or charging batteries.
-The underwater endurance of the 1,500-tonne boats is around 14 days at 5 kn, with an approximate range of 1700 nautical miles.
+The underwater endurance of the 1,500-tonne vessels is around 14 days at 5 kn, with an approximate range of 1700 nautical miles.